 God knew in time healing would come and baby announcements and showers wouldn’t be pure torture.
 Going into Babies-R-Us wouldn’t generate a rush to get-the-hell-out-of-there-before-I-break-down panic every time I had to buy a baby present.
 Self-pity, my favorite bad feeling, gnawed at my heart like a rabid dog with a bone, reminding me Who was really to blame, Who it was who wouldn’t give me the desires of my heart.

 Eventually though, I began to heal.
 As our daughter grew she started revealing gifts and talents that astounded us and God began to show us how to dig deep and bring out those gifts, polish them up and offer them to the world.
 I wrote a whole book about our journey raising her.
 It’s called Growing Great Kids: Partner With God to Cultivate His Purpose in Your Child’s Life.

 He showed us her life was going to be a public one, her ministry large and far reaching and she would need our full attention to help her get there.
 We began our journey together discovering the music business and learning all we could to help her launch her dreams.

 After years of holding God hostage for not living up to my expectations I began to realize the value of what He’d given me.
 At a women’s conference I heard Him whisper clear as a bell in the midst of my pity party,

 “Am I enough?”

 And it broke me.
 He slipped out of the box I’d worked so hard to close Him in and did the unexpected.
-He gave us one child with a world class gift, one with a purpose far bigger than I’d imagined and He said, “Can you take this on?
+He gave us one child with a world class gift, one with a purpose far bigger than I’d imagined and He placed this God Dare in our spirits, “Can you take this on?
 Will you?
 Will you be satisfied with the road you’re on no matter where it leads?”
 Then He took my heart hostage as He whispered, again,

 “Am I enough?”